Alexandria, New South Wales: Commercial area

 Alexandria is a largely industrial suburb with medium to high density residential areas.
 The suburb was once mostly terraced housing, that was demolished for light industrial use and warehousing which continues to this day.
 Pockets of quiet residential areas remain along the northern boundary of the suburb, adjoining Erskineville and Waterloo.

-Virgin Atlantic has its Australia offices on Level 3 Eastside in the Sydney Corporate Park in Alexandria.
+One of the landing points of the trans-Pacific submarine telecommunications cable, the Southern Cross Cable, is located in the suburb.

 Green Square

 Alexandria is part of the Green Square district, in the north east of the suburb, which is undergoing gentrification.
 This involves an urban renewal project that is constructing modern retail, business and medium-high density residential developments.

-South Sydney Markets
+South Sydney markets

 Established in September 2009, its main purpose was to meet the community demand for local markets, providing fine produce and a venue for local handmade crafts.
 The children's activities kept the little ones entertained with face painting and a kids zoo.
-It was open every Sunday 10am - 3pm at 75-85 O'Riordan St Alexandria however, it has unfortunately been temporarily closed.
+It was open every Sunday 10am - 3pm at O'Riordan St Alexandria however, it has unfortunately been temporarily closed.